mchauvel/container-apps/template/lamp71/description.md

-PHP 7.1 / Apache / MariaDB
+PHP / Apache / MariaDB
 =========

 ## Usage
-Create a "Apache / PHP 7.1 / MariaDB 10.2" DEV environement.
+Create a "PHP / Apache / MariaDB 10.2" DEV environement.

 To view the default page after launching the template, browse to http://NAS_IP:10080